 A recent Swedish Cancer Institute study revealed that women between the ages of 40–49 who’ve had yearly mammograms and subsequent breast cancer diagnosis fare better than those that don’t.
-On the heels of a 2009 U.S. Preventative Services Task Force release recommending that women in that very age bracket delay or forego yearly mammograms, the findings represent over 18 years of data collection and a step towards victory in the fight for early detection of breast cancer.
+On the heels of a 2009 U.S. Preventative Services Task Force release recommending that women in that very age bracket delay or forego yearly A low dose x-ray picture of the breast that allows a doctor to view glandular tissue and determine the presence of cancer., the findings represent over 18 years of data collection and a step towards victory in the fight for early detection of breast cancer.

 The Swedish Cancer Institute study:

 - Compiled data from the medical records of almost 2,000 women;